Latest News

 Coffee Break Languages

-We all know the feeling… Just when you think you’re starting to get the hang of Spanish, you discover that there are lots of different varieties spoken all around the world.
-Cue a brief sense of despair at the thought of having to learn every different form of Spanish, followed by the relief when you realise that this only makes the learning process more interesting and enjoyable!
+Just when you think you’re starting to get the hang of Spanish, you discover that there are many different varieties spoken all around the world, for example Spain Spanish vs Mexican Spanish.
+Cue a brief sense of despair at the thought of having to learn every different form of the language, followed by relief when you realise that this only makes the learning process more interesting and enjoyable!

-In this article, we’re going to be looking at 6 differences in vocabulary, grammar and pronunciation between the Spanish spoken in Spain, sometimes referred to as el castellano, and the Spanish spoken in Mexico.
-As Mexico is the county with the highest number of Spanish speakers on the planet – around 121 million – we thought it would be a good place to start, and on what better date than el Cinco de Mayo¡Vamos a empezar!
+In this article, we’re going to be looking at six differences in vocabulary, grammar and pronunciation between Spanish vs Mexican Spanish.
+As Mexico is the country with the highest number of Spanish speakers on the planet – around 121 million – we thought it would be a good place to start.

 1) Describing something cool as being ‘so father’!